gabrielfalcao/xmpp/README.rst

 You can find some in the examples folder:

-* `Component that automatically sends presence and befriends anyone who sends it presence <https://github.com/gabrielfalcao/xmpp/blob/master/examples/component-presence-proxy.py>`_:
+* `Presence Proxy notifier <https://github.com/gabrielfalcao/xmpp/blob/master/examples/component-presence-proxy.py>`_: Component that befriends a specific JID and sends present to it, in behalf of many jids